Supporting Development & Success

 Accommodations are not retroactive and cannot be provided until a letter of accommodations has been activated by the student and signed by the instructor.
 The letter must be returned to the Meadows Center.
 The student is responsible for initiating this procedure (letters of accommodations) each semester or including the summer session.

 Students living on-campus that have a disability-related need to modify their living environment must complete a TLU Housing Accommodation Request form and include supporting documentation.
-The Office Of Disability Services will review and evaluate the request and work with Residence Life to determine the appropriate and reasonable accommodations.
+The Office Of Disability Services will review and evaluate the request and work with Campus Living to determine the appropriate and reasonable accommodations.

 All buildings on campus have access ramps and some have elevators.
 A limited number of parking spaces for students with physical disabilities are reserved throughout the campus.
 Students with handicap tags must register their handicap tag number on the portal along with their vehicle information.
 The handicap tag must be clearly displayed with no visual obstruction to the registered number.